IowaDave/ATmega328-Deep-Sleep-Solved/README.md

 As I understand it, the delays last until the two clocks "synchronize" for an instant.
 This occurs upon the first or second subsequent rising edge on the TOSC1 pin attached to the crystal oscillator.
 Your code must allow for the delays.

 Five of the bits in the Asynchronous Status Register, ASSR, give indication when writes to the five registers mentioned above have not yet synchronized.
 I will refer to them as the "sync bits".
-The sync bits become clear after the writes take effect and it is safe to proceed.
+The sync bits become clear (logic 0) after the writes take effect and it is safe to proceed.

 ```
   while (ASSR & 0b00011111) { ; /* wait */}
 ```

 ##### Now, Wait a Second!
-Allow a full second to elapse after entering asynchronous mode, giving the crystal time to stabilize.
+Allow a full second to elapse after first entering asynchronous mode, giving the crystal time to stabilize.
 This pause is needed only once, after powering-up or resetting the '328.

 We can measure the pause using Timer 2.